 Toward Excellence, Access and Success (TEXAS) Grant

 This is a state-funded, need-based program available to help students who have recently graduated high school and completed the advanced or recommended high school curriculum.
 Applicants must be residents of Texas, demonstrate financial need by completing the FAFSA and meet specific academic requirements.
 Initial awards under this program are usually limited to eligible applicants who meet the established priority date.
-Continued awards are contingent on the student’s calculated need, successful credit hour completion rate and a 2.5 GPA.
-Continued awards are contingent on the student’s calculated need, completing 24 credit hours per academic year, successful credit hour completion rate of 75 percent and a 2.5 GPA.
+Continued awards are contingent on the student’s calculated need, completing 24 credit hours per academic year and a 2.5 GPA.
 Texas Grant renewal students must complete the application process by Oct.
 15th to avoid losing their renewals.

 Hardship Provision Policy

 Angelo State University will allow students to appeal for Hardship as it pertains to their Texas Grant eligibility as follows: